bertman12/wc3-w3ts-frame-components/README.md

 GlueTextButton.SaveTheme(...)
 ```

-Afterwars, you can create a component with the theme applied using CreateThemed.
+Afterwards, you can create a component with the theme applied using CreateThemed.

 ```ts
 GlueTextButton.CreateThemed(...);